psychemedia/storytelling-notes/three-sillies.md

 "Oh!
 I must have five shillings for the cow, but you shall have the ben for ten pound."

-"Very good I" sud Uie man; "I don't wtmt the hen, and you'll soon get it off your hands in the town, bat I'll give you five ^hilliugs for the cow."
+"Very good!" said the man; "I don't want the hen, and you'll soon get it off your hands in the town, bat I'll give you five shillings for the cow."

 Well, she sold her cow for five shillings, but there was no one in the town who would give ten pound for a lean tough old hen, so she went back to the butcher, and said, —